willianmulia/sleeping_driver_assistent/README.md

 This code implements a beep warning by "winsound" Python Library, by the way, it can be changed to work with other OS.

 # Dependencies:
-1. OpenCV - in Prompt Command use:
+##   OpenCV
-##   pip install opencv-python
+pip install opencv-python
-2. MediaPipe - in Propt Command use:
+##   MediaPipe:
-##   pip install mediapipe
+pip install mediapipe